Killer Instinct (2013 video game): Development

-For many years after Killer Instinct 2s 1996 release, rumors of a possible follow-up continued to swirl around the Internet.
+For many years after Killer Instinct 2s 1996 release, rumors of a possible follow-up circulated.
 In 1997 Electronic Gaming Monthly reported that Rare were deep into development on a Killer Instinct 3 which would likely be released in 1998.
 Years after Microsoft's acquisition of Rare, several individuals from Rare expressed interest to revive Killer Instinct franchise, such as Ken Lobb, Microsoft Studios creative director and co-designer of the original Killer Instinct games; Rare studio manager Mark Betteridge, who wished to bring Killer Instinct to the Xbox Live Arcade; and Rare veteran Donnchadh Murphy.

 Microsoft applied for renewal of the Killer Instinct trademark in September 2012.
 Rare veteran Lee Musgrave, who was the former head of art at Rare, spoke on the issues of making Killer Instinct for XBLA: "We came close to firing off a conversion of Killer Instinct a few times, but there were licensing obstacles to that, and it never really had enough perceived interest to push it forward".
 Three months after applying KI trademark, Microsoft's renewal for the Killer Instinct trademark was rejected by the United States Patent and Trademark Office due to the possibility of the game being confused with the unrelated TV series of the same name that lasted for one season in 2005.
 Microsoft had six months to respond to the ruling.
 The trademark dispute was settled when Microsoft and Fox reached an agreement in April the next year.